TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 ======================

 The last chapter shows how validators are working and when they are called.
-However the domain model must be connected with the validators.
+However the domain model must be connected with its validators.
 It must be defined which part of the model has to be checked by which validator.
-Therefore there are three possibilities as follows:
+Therefore there are three possibilities:

 * validating in the domain model with annotations
 * validating in the domain model with user defined validator class